Latest update - February

-Construction is due to commence on the first phase of the works at the Seacourt Park and Road junction from 13 July 2020.
+Construction commenced on the first phase of the works at the Seacourt Park and Road junction in July 2020.

-We have worked closely with our contractors Skanska and have taken the decision to start work under strict guidelines that will continue to protect the public and the people working on site.
-We will be employing strict methods of working at the site including adhering to social distancing advice.
+We continue to work closely with our contractors Skanska and have taken the decision to progress the work under strict guidelines that will continue to protect the public and the people working on site.
+We will continue to employ strict methods of working at the site including adhering to social distancing advice.

 We will keep the site under review to ensure that work continues to progress safely at all times and in line with any further Public Health England issued advice.